Parralogic/Bash-Scripts/bouncer/5GHz/READme.txt

-with airodump-ng. ##just delete the files "mybssid/mychannel" to get that prompt back## Bouncer5Ghz will detect that your wifi card is in monitor mode and will bypass un-needed info input/..and just some minor changes! ;)
+with airodump-ng. ##just delete the files "mybssid/mychannel" to get that prompt back## Bouncer5Ghz will detect that your wifi card is in monitor mode and will bypass un-needed info input/..and just some minor changes! ;) **Please open bouncer5GHz.sh in a text editor and add "#" in the beginning of the 6th line or delete the 6th line out containing my working directory for bouncer5GHz, for the script to work properly. cd /home/david/Templates/Bash-Scripts/bouncer/5GHz to #cd /home/david/Templates/Bash-Scripts/bouncer/5GHz

 UPDATE!
 11/05/2020
 tested working under archbang linux 0111, thanx to MrGreen!.